uchicago-capp-camp-2024/git-lab-rshimizu63/README.md

-# CAPP Camp Git Lab
+gi# CAPP Camp Git Lab
+Ryota Shimizu

 Like yesterday's lab, today's lab will ask you to take some steps with Git and run a `check.py` script as you go.